mulmopro/reactive_ms_net/README.md

 <img src="./images/ga.png" width="500px"></img>
 </p>

-In this repository we share the code of MSNet employed in our work published on the [Chemical Engineering Journal](https://www.sciencedirect.com/science/article/pii/S1385894722058478).
+In this repository we share the Pytorch code of MSNet employed for our article published in the [Chemical Engineering Journal](https://www.sciencedirect.com/science/article/pii/S1385894722058478).
 The network has been trained to predict the concentration fields of a reactive species in 2D porous media.
 The trained network can generalize on new geometries and operating conditions (Reynolds and Péclet numbers).

 ## Workflow
 The following illustration shows how the information flows through the individual networks (left).
-MSNet has been trained on a dataset of CFD simulations (right).
+MSNet has been trained on a dataset of CFD simulations of reactive transport (right).

 <p align="center">
 <img src="./images/MSNET_workflow.jpg" width="750px"></img>